 Georgian Dream coalition leader Bidzina Ivanishvili has presented Saakashvili with his biggest challenge.

 Such an outcome would cement Saakashvili's legacy as a popular reformer when he steps down from the presidency next year.
-It would also secure UNM's choice of prime minister ahead of constitutional changes shifting political power from the presidency to the premiership.
+It would also secure ENM's choice of prime minister ahead of constitutional changes shifting political power from the presidency to the premiership.

-"If you stay in power for eight or 10 years, you begin to lose touch a bit with society, you begin to start defending yourself and your legacy a bit more than you look forward," de Waal said.
+"If you stay in power for eight or 10 years, you begin to lose touch a bit with society, you begin to start defending yourself and your legacy a bit more than you look forward," de Waal says.

 "So I think what we saw in Saakashvili, particularly in the early period, was a very dynamic, modernizing leader who really wanted to rebuild Georgia, but who did this in an almost Bolshevik way that was often in spite of the people rather than in consultation with the people."